datacamp/courses-introduction-to-version-control-with-git/chapter3.md

 The syntax for staging a single file is `git add path/to/file`.

-If you make a mistake and accidentally commit a file you should have, you can unstage the additions with `git reset HEAD` and try again.
+If you make a mistake and accidentally stage a file you shouldn't have, you can unstage the additions with `git reset HEAD` and try again.

 `@pre_exercise_code`
 ```{python}